pingcap/docs/tools/tidb-controller.md

     The above result is a truncated one, too.

-- If you want to specify the server name, use the `-H -P` option.
+- If you want to specify the server address, use the `-H -P` option.

     For example, `tidb-ctl -H 127.0.0.1 -P 10080 schema in mysql -n db`.